Welcome to 'The Surgery'

 Safe Care in COVID-19 Times

-All appointments will be triaged on the phone and in person at the practice. we will ask about your vaccination status and you will need to provide proof of vaccination.
+All appointments will be triaged on the phone and in person at the practice.

 IF YOU HAVE COVID-19 LIKE SYMPTOMS we will ask you to stay at home and your GP will call you.